raspberrypilearning/cricket/en/step_3.md

 ## Batting

-The player needs to move their bat to the stump that the ball is moving towards.
+The player needs to move the bat to the stump the ball is moving towards.

 Some code is already added for you.